liangzheng816/OfficeDocs-SharePoint/migration/mm-box-step6-migrate-monitor.md

 ## How many task rows can I run at once?

 At a maximum, only 50 task rows can run simultaneously.
 This total includes both scanning and migrating.

-If you select more than that total combined number and start scanning or migrating, only 50 randomly chosen rows will run.
-The rest will be queued.
+If you select more than that total combined number and start scanning or migrating, only 50 randomly chosen rows are going to run.
+The rest are going to be queued.

-As a task row completes, another from the queue will start migrating or scanning automatically.
-While 50 task rows is the maximum allowed, if a migration experiences any slowdowns or back-off requests, it may drop lower than this number to keep the migration stable.
+As a task row completes, another from the queue starts migrating or scanning automatically.
+While the maximum number of task rows allowed is set at 50, if a migration experiences any slowdowns or back-off requests, it may drop lower than this number to keep the migration stable.